Kong/docs.konghq.com/app/konnect/vitals/analyze.md

 All time frames on this graph are dynamic.

-If you choose 5m, the graph displays all events that occurred in the last five minutes; if you choose 6h, the graph displays all events from the last six hours, and so on.
+If you choose 5m, the graph displays all events that occurred in the last five minutes.
+If you choose 6h, the graph displays all events from the last six hours.

 ### Export service version history